47rooks/typing-tutor/README.md

    further up the screen.
 Harmless but not very good.
    + 'You are done' is not very explanatory as to next moves.
    + Currently annotated reference and annotated entered lines are built up regardless of whether there are errors.
 It would be an optimization to only do that if there was an error.
-   + add webpack-dev-server to allow for the loading of the test file changes as they appear.
-This will likely also require or benefit from webpack -watch.